-At Spunlite in house coating facility in Christchurch our skilled painting staff handle all coating requirements to our robust Quality Assurance standards.
+At Spunlite’s in house coating facility in Christchurch our skilled painting staff handle all coating requirements to our robust Quality Assurance standards.

 Spungard is our in-ground protective coating system.
-This is applied over the top of the galvanizing on the in ground portion of the pole to provide extra protection against corrosion.
+This is applied over the top of the galvanizing on the in-ground portion of the pole to provide extra protection against corrosion.
 For Spungard we use a specially formulated coating system from Wattyl Industrial Coatings.
-Spungard is compliant to Waka Kotahi NZTA Specification M26 and Auckland Transport’s ATCOP 19 Street Lighting document
+Spungard is compliant to Waka Kotahi NZTA Specification M26 and Auckland Transport Code of Practice (ATCOP) Chapter 19 Street Lighting

 Valmont have been in the galvanizing industry for over 70 years, have more than 1200 employees and are leaders in the market worldwide.